loganemitchell/GoogleEarthEngine/README.md

 https://loganmitchell.users.earthengine.app/view/covid-19-and-air-quality-in-utah

 This is an exceptionally useful tool to visualize satellite data sets.
 To help others get started in playing around with this, this repository will host code to produce that visualization and updates to it over time.
-There is a lot of potential to use this tool to develop quantitative undergraduate labs to analyze data satellite data sets.
+There is a lot of potential to use this tool to develop quantitative undergraduate labs/projects analyzing satellite data sets.

 - Step 1: Sign up for a Google Earth Engine account https://earthengine.google.com/signup/